camilaavilarinho/question-editor/README.md

 1. Database
 Before run the backend is necessary to have mongoDB installed.
 If you don't have, check the installation guide [here](https://docs.mongodb.com/manual/administration/install-community/)

-    start up MongoDB by executing the following command:
+    Start up MongoDB by executing the following command:

     `mongod`